 You’d better engage your people, quick!

-The Czech Republic boosts the lowest unemployment rate in the European Union: 2.9%.
+The Czech Republic boosts the lowest unemployment rate in the European Union: 2.1%.
 Under 3% is generally considered a risk for an economy, because it becomes a potential threat to growth.
-This is becoming visible in the streets of Prague and other cities in the country: there are a lot of signs on the street offering positions immediately.
+This has become visible in the streets of Prague and other cities in the country: there are a lot of signs on the street offering positions immediately.

 Organisations have major difficulties finding people and have been pushed into reducing their standards for new hires.
 Sounds familiar?